 Morale increases, production increases, fights among your own people begin to decrease.
 People have hope again.
 Even if it’s small and fragile, they have hope.

 Having all the knowledge you might ever need already in your head is ideal, but realistically, if not impossible, it’s highly unlikely.
 That would require more hours of study than most of us have in a day.

 Offset that shortfall with a small library of books geared toward both long and short-term survival and encompassing many disciplines and areas of expertise.
 Carpentry, engineering, basic electricity, food preservation, alternative sources of power, combat and perimeter defense.
 Be creative and have fun with it as well.
 Hunt down the entire Foxfire series and include them both for their entertainment value as well as for the backwoods living skills they provide.
-Books on blacksmithing and knifemaking, the Ball Blue Book guide to preserving, Carla Emery’s amazing The Encyclopedia of Country Living.
+Books on blacksmithing and knifemaking, the Ball Blue Book guide to preserving, Carla Emery’s amazing The Encyclopedia of Country Living and even check out the Dark Age Defense Reviews.
 There are so many options, limited only by what you choose to add to the shelf.

 Take into consideration your skillset, and if you have a group, think about what they already bring to the collective abilities of the group and how you can reinforce or back up that knowledge with books.

 If you have a bug-out location already prepared, consider keeping your library at that location.
 If not, be aware of whatever situation comes.
 If it appears to be something that may last months or more, then think about transporting your box full of books to your final destination.

 The saying is “Knowledge is Power” but in a survival situation, knowledge is life – how much you have or have access to and the ability of you and your group to put it to use can likely be the determining factor on thriving in a world gone mad.

 Have you already begun your library?
 Do you have a favorite book or two on your shelf?
 If so, share them with us, you might have thought of a book that others have yet to consider.